 Very comfortable hotels; some fine Colorado restaurants.

-From Denver, includes nine nights lodging, all meals, transportation, entry fees, guides, taxes, tips.
+From Denver, includes nine nights lodging, all meals, transportation, entry fees, permits, guides, taxes, tips.

 Suggested Clothing and Gear

 Credit cards/cash; Binoculars; Scope and tripod (optional); Sunglasses and sunscreen; Extra eyeglasses or contact lenses; Small umbrella; Small day pack/fanny pack; Small flashlight; Itch relief cream; Lip screen/balm; Prescription drugs – carry in original packaging to avoid customs problems; OTC medicines (antibiotics, cold/sinus, cough drops, eye drops, analgesic (Motrin, aspirin), anti-diarrheal); Toiletries; Hair Dryer; Small alarm clock; Cleaning fluids/cloths/drying cloths; Field guides; Note pads/pens (we provide trip checklists); Lightweight shoes/sneakers/sandals; Hat with brim/visor; Rain jacket/windbreaker; Shorts; T-shirts; Medium-weight long pants; Medium-weight long-sleeved shirts; Warm hat with visor; Waterproof winter jacket (Gore-tex or equivalent); Warm winter jacket; Warm, waterproof gloves (and backup pair); Glove liners; Long sleeve shirts (various weights); Long Underwear (Capilene or polypropylene); Wool socks (various weights) and liners